DS and Mezzo's 20th and 16th birthdays respectively occur during the time they're stuck in the mindscapes.

 Diane ends up beating Vedfolnir (A cyborg Staraptor) to a virtual pulp with a Close Combat.

-In their final confrontation, Odin beats Chrome so hard with his Powered Armor that his armor plating actually cracks.
+In their final confrontation in the Orre arc, Odin beats Chrome so hard with his Powered Armor that his armor plating actually cracks.

-Not Allowed to Grow Up: Averted, the characters have aged throughout the course of the RP due to it being done in semi-real time, with birthdays being acknowledged.
+Not Allowed to Grow Up: Averted, the human and Pokémon characters alike have aged throughout the course of the RP due to it being done in semi-real time, with birthdays being acknowledged.

 Nice Job Breaking It, Hero: DS unknowingly made a few comments that inspired the Impossible Thief Emolga to steal Tagg's cynical side.
 As a result, Nihilist!Tagg was unleashed, and some of the trainers had to fight for their lives while DS went off to find the Emolga and get Tagg's cynical side back so he could be returned to normal.